What is Yield?

 There are many factors that investors have to consider before making an investment; of which yield is a very important factor.
 Here are all the ways that yield of an investment should be evaluated.

 Return on Investment: Yield is typically used as a measure of the return an investor can expect from an investment.
-For example, in the case of bonds, yield is typically measured as the yield-to-maturity (YTM), which is the return an investor can expect if they hold the bond until maturity.
+For example, in the case of bonds, yield is typically measured as yield-to-maturity (YTM), which is the return an investor can expect if they hold the bond until maturity.
 In the case of stocks, yield is typically measured as the dividend yield, which is the annual dividend payout as a percentage of the stock’s current price.

 Indicator of Risk: In general, investments with higher yields are considered riskier than those with lower yields.
 For example, high-yield bonds (also known as junk bonds) offer higher yields than investment-grade bonds, but they also carry a higher risk of default.